kruffin/go2radio/README.md

 - [X] Allow the changing of the station using the controller.
 - [ ] Allow changing the volume.
 - [X] Show what station is playing.
+- [X] Lower the backlight while idle to reduce battery use.

 ![Go 2 Radio](/docs/go2radio_web.jpg)